geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_12_Lab5_Ex2_Implement_Identity_Synch.md

 5. Run the following command to change the Immutable ID on Holly’s cloud account to the same value as her on-premises objectGuid so that synchronization can occur account (don’t forget to replace ZZZZZZ with your unique tenant ID provided by your lab hosting provider):  <br/>

-	‎**Set-Msoluser -UserPrincipalName “holly@M365xZZZZZZ.onmicrosoft.com” -ImmutableID “&lt;paste in the objectGuid that you copied earlier to Notepad&gt;**
+	‎**Set-Msoluser -UserPrincipalName “holly@M365xZZZZZZ.onmicrosoft.com” -ImmutableID {paste in the objectGuid that you copied earlier to Notepad}**

 6. Run the following command to force AD Connect to synchronize only the changes that were made:  <br/>